What do I need to know about HMRC requirements on a mileage log? Let’s review the concepts.

 - The price.
 Some vendors in the market have been around for many years and have incorporated unnecessary functionality leading to inflated prices.
 As technology has advanced the opportunities have opened up for more cost-efficient solutions.
+Today the prices range between 79kr/month up to over 250 kr/month per unit.
 This expenditure can quickly add up, particularly if you have a large fleet of vehicles.
 It is worth carefully comparing supplier prices, and keeping an eye out for concealed start-up costs and long contracts.

 - Devices.
 Make sure that the company you are buying from offer different types of devices so that you have the opportunity to change device in the future if a need would arise.
 The world is changing faster and new rules and clauses are emerging with the insurance companies that affect warranties and such.
 Choose a company that offers devices for your needs.
 If the company has a need for driver identification, make sure to choose a supplier for both RFDI-reader and GPS-device in one, so that you can avoid installing two devices in each vehicle.
 WorkMirror offers four different types of devices for different needs.
 OBD-unit that is placed in the vehicles diagnostic socket.

 - Battery mounted device that is placed directly on the car battery.
 12V-device that is placed in the car’s cigarette lighter power socket and a RFID-device that supports driver identification.